 How will they help to get rid of shin splints?

 Metatarsalgia is a general medical term used to describe ball of foot pain which can be caused by a number of different foot injuries.
-These insoles have a built in metatarsal pad that help protect and realign the bones and ligaments in your balls of your feet correcting common bio mechanical imbalances that can cause ball of the foot injuries.
+These insoles have a built-in metatarsal pad that helps protect and realign the bones and ligaments in your balls of your feet correcting common biomechanical imbalances that can cause ball of the foot injuries to develop.

 Will they help with tired aching feet?